Catch-22: Publication and movie rights

-Catch-22 was sold to Simon & Schuster, where it had been championed by editor Robert Gottlieb, who, along with Nina Bourne, would edit and oversee the marketing of the book.
+Catch-22 was sold to Simon & Schuster, where it had been championed by editor Robert Gottlieb, who, along with Nina Bourne, edited and oversaw the marketing of the book.
 Gottlieb was a strong advocate for the book along with Peter Schwed and Justin Kaplan.
 Henry Simon, a vice president at Simon & Schuster, found it repetitive and offensive.
 The editorial board decided to contract the book when Heller agreed to revisions; he signed for US$1,500.

 Officially published on October 10, 1961, the hardcover sold for $5.95.
 The book was not a best-seller in hardcover in the United States.
 Though twelve thousand copies were sold by Thanksgiving, it never entered The New York Times Best Seller list.
 It received good notices and was nominated for the National Book Award in March 1962, though Walker Percy's The Moviegoer won.
 Catch-22 went through four printings in hardcover but sold well on only the East Coast.
 The book never established itself nationally until it was published in paperback for 75 cents.

 Upon publication in Great Britain, the book became the No. 1 best-seller.
 Don Fine of Dell Paperbacks bought the paperback reprint rights to Catch-22 for $32,000.
 Between the paperback's release in September 1962 and April 1963, it sold 1.1 million copies.

 In August 1962, Donadio brokered the sale of movie rights to Columbia Pictures for $100,000 plus $25,000 to write a treatment or a first draft of a screenplay.

 Reception

 The initial reviews of the book ranged from very positive to very negative.
 There were positive reviews from The Nation ("the best novel to come out in years"), the New York Herald Tribune ("A wild, moving, shocking, hilarious, raging, exhilarating, giant roller-coaster of a book") and The New York Times ("A dazzling performance that will outrage nearly as many readers as it delights").
-On the other hand, The New Yorker ("doesn't even seem to be written; instead, it gives the impression of having been shouted onto paper", "what remains is a debris of sour jokes") and a second review from the New York Times ("repetitive and monotonous.
-Or one can say that it is too short because none of its many interesting characters and actions is given enough play to become a controlling interest") disliked it.
+On the other hand, The New Yorker disliked it ("doesn't even seem to be written; instead, it gives the impression of having been shouted onto paper", "what remains is a debris of sour jokes"), and a second review from the New York Times also disliked it ("repetitive and monotonous.
+Or one can say that it is too short because none of its many interesting characters and actions is given enough play to become a controlling interest").
 One commentator of Catch-22 recognized that "many early audiences liked the book for just the same reasons that caused others to hate it".
-The book had a cult following though, especially among teenagers and college students.
-Heller remarks that in 1962, after appearing on the Today show he went out drinking with the host at the time, John Chancellor, who handed him stickers that Chancellor had got privately printed reading "YOSSARIAN LIVES".
+The book eventually gained a cult following, especially among teenagers and college students.
+Heller later remarked that in 1962, after appearing on the Today show he went out drinking with the host at the time, John Chancellor, who handed him stickers that Chancellor had got privately printed reading "YOSSARIAN LIVES".
 Heller also said that Chancellor had been secretly putting them on the walls of the corridors and executive bathrooms in the NBC building.